On the Doppler distortion of the sea-wave spectra: Introduction

 There is a long discussion in the scientific world about the form of wind generated sea wave spectrum in the "universal" region of frequencies $\omega \gtrsim \omega_p$, where $\omega_p$ is the frequency of the spectral maximum.

-There are two main points of view.
-The first one proposed by Phillips in 1958 gives us the Phillips' spectrum in universal region
+There are at least two main points of view.
+The first one proposed by O.\,Phillips in 1958 \cite{Phillips1958} gives us the Phillips' spectrum in universal region

-where $\alpha$ is dimensionless constant, which according to experimental data appears to be rather small $\alpha \simeq 0.01$.
-The second point of view introduced by Zakharov and Filonenko (1966) gives us in universal region following spectrum
+where $\alpha$ --- is a dimensionless constant, which according to experimental data appears to be rather small $\alpha \simeq 0.01$.
+The second point of view introduced by V.E.
+Zakharov and N.N.
+Filonenko \cite{Zakharov1966} gives us in universal region following spectrum